rustacean-station/rustacean-station.org/_episodes/036-luca-palmieri.md

 ---
 #  From Zero to Production

-Allen Wyma talks with Luke Palmieri, a principal engineer, also the book author of ["Zero To Production in Rust"](https://www.zero2prod.com/index.html)
+Allen Wyma talks with Luke Palmieri, a principal engineer at [TrueLayer](https://truelayer.com/), also the book author of ["Zero To Production in Rust"](https://www.zero2prod.com/index.html).

 ## Contributing to Rustacean Station